Retinoblastoma

 Retinoblastoma (Rb) is a rare form of cancer that rapidly develops from the immature cells of a retina, the light-detecting tissue of the eye.
 It is the most common primary malignant intraocular cancer in children, and 80% of retinoblastoma cases are first detected in those under 3 years old.

 Though most children in high income countries survive this cancer, they may lose their vision in the affected eye(s) or need to have the eye removed.

 Almost half of children with retinoblastoma have a hereditary genetic defect associated with it.
 In other cases, retinoblastoma is caused by a congenital mutation in the chromosome 13 gene 13q14 (retinoblastoma protein).

+Epidemiology

+Retinoblastoma is the most common primary intraocular malignancy of childhood.
+Retinoblastoma is a rare cancer, occurring in approximately 1 in 15,000 to 20,000 live births worldwide.
+It accounts for about 3% of all childhood cancers and affects males and females equally.
+Most cases are diagnosed before the age of five.
+While survival rates are high in developed countries, outcomes are significantly worse in low-resource regions due to delayed diagnosis and limited access to treatment.
+It presents with cumulative lifetime incidence rate of one case of retinoblastoma per 18000 to 30000 live births worldwide.
+A higher incidence is noted in developing countries, which has been attributed to lower socioeconomic status and the presence of human papilloma virus sequences in the retinoblastoma tissue.

+Global incidence and prevalence of retinoblastoma increased between 1990 and 2021, with incident cases rising from 4,674 to 6,275 and the age-standardized incidence rate increasing from 0.076 to 0.094 per 100,000 population.
+Over the same period, global mortality and disability-adjusted life years declined, indicating improved survival, while substantial regional disparities persisted, with the highest burden in Eastern Sub-Saharan Africa and the lowest in Australasia.